patrick-crawford/WebProgrammingForAppsAndServices/docs/Performance-Optimizations/improving-optimizing-performance.md

 Additionally, you should temporarily see the text **"Loading..."** in place of the star rating the first time this component is loaded.

-### Refactoring to use SSR
+### Refactoring to use SSG

 If at all possible, we would ideally like to **pre-render** as much of the page as we can.
 This can help reduce the time to first render and improve application performance.
-The home page for our practice "app" is a good candidate for SSR, since this is simply a static list of movies that isn't likely to change frequently.
+The home page for our practice "app" is a good candidate for SSG, since this is simply a static list of movies that isn't likely to change frequently.
 We have seen how this works when [discussing Handling Events &amp; Rendering Data](/Handling-Events-Rendering-Data/adding-API-data#fetching-api-data-for-pre-rendered-html), so let's take what we have learned there and apply it to our Film Collection app as a final optimization before going to production:

 1. Remove the import for useSWR as we will no longer need it: